Assessment and Grading Policy

 Grading of Assessments

 The marker shall be responsible to record a numerical mark for each assessment task for each unit of study where appropriate, to facilitate the calculation of an overall cumulative mark.
-The Marker shall be responsible to record each numerical grade assigned in the Moodle gradebook for the unit.
+The Marker shall be responsible to record each numerical grade assigned in the gradebook for the unit.

 Grading will be based on criterion referenced assessment thus a rubric or other form of criteria must be made available to the students at the start of the unit delivery.
 The marker shall refer to the Colleges Subdivision of Grades Table to assist with the design of assessment criteria.
 The following list, shall for the time being, represent the subdivision of grades for the College.